 In this time of physical distancing, we can still gather online to be creative together, move in new ways, release tension, and connect with sources of strength.

-Dancing for Wellbeing online sessions will start in July or September.
+Dancing for Wellbeing online sessions will start in 2021.
 You are invited to help shape the details for sessions.

 If you are interested:

 Each session will include a variety of guided dance activities that encourage freedom of movement.
 Each person can choose how they feel like moving and interacting, in the ways that work for their body, brain and senses.

 The online sessions are improvisation based and people of all abilities are invited to join.
 In this class there is no wrong move, and there are no routines to remember.